Windsor to Toronto: Entertainment, sports and dining adventure

 Location: 2072 Riverside Drive East, Windsor

-Try your luck at Caesars Windsor Casino, from table games like Blackjack, Roulette and Poker to over 2,000 slot machines.
+Try your luck at table games like Blackjack, Roulette and Poker or on the over 1,700 slot machines.

 Location: 377 Riverside Drive East, Windsor